 The applicant must hold an earned doctoral degree (PhD) in a chemical, physical, biological or clinical laboratory science or an MD, DO, DPM or DMD degree from an appropriately accredited university or college acceptable to the Board.

-The applicant must have satisfactorily completed a minimum of 30 semester hours (or equivalent) of undergraduate and/or graduate level courses taken at institutions acceptable to the Board that meet the combined criteria established by each of the ABCC certification disciplines as shown in Table 1.
+The applicant must have satisfactorily completed a minimum of 30 semester hours (or equivalent) of undergraduate and/or graduate level courses taken at institutions acceptable to the Board that meet the combined criteria established by each of the ABCC certification disciplines as shown in Table 1 and Table 2.

 Applicants with education obtained at institutions outside the United States or Canada must, at their own expense, have their credentials evaluated by the International Education Research Foundations, Inc., or similar credentialing agency.